The Linera banner

 linera wallet show

-The Chain Id which is in green text instead of white text is your default chain.
+The Chain ID which is in green text instead of white text is your default chain.

 linera wallet set-default <chain-id>